Last updated on July 17th, 2021 at 04:37 am

 Because doctors are regulated by state, Ahead is only available in certain states at this time.
 Hello Ahead is available for telehealth appointments in Arizona, California, Colorado, Illinois, Massachusetts, New York, Oregon, and Washington.
 The company’s clinics, which are set to reopen after the COVID-19 pandemic, are located in several cities across the U.S., including Boston, Chicago, Denver, Los Angeles, New York City, Phoenix, Portland, San Diego, San Francisco, and Seattle.

-Done’s mission is to help ADHD patients find the best treatment plan for their needs.
-Done does this by providing a convenient online platform to connect you to a care provider.
-Especially for those struggling to find a care provider to receive an ADHD diagnosis, Done can be extremely helpful.
+Done’s stated mission is to help ADHD patients find the best treatment plan for their needs.
+Done does this by providing a convenient online platform to connect you to a care provider who can diagnosis ADHD.

 Done aims to be different from private practice psychiatrists, providing superior speed and convenience in treatment.
-If online care is right for you, this is a completely fair claim.
 With Done, you don’t have to call various psychiatrists’ offices and cross your fingers for a response.
-If you’re eligible for the online service and in one of the states they serve, you can get started today with their one-minute assessment.
-From there, you’ll be on your way to continuing ADHD care.
+If you’re eligible for the online service and live in one of the states they serve, you can start today with their one-minute assessment.
+From there, you’ll get connected with a medical professional and be on your way to continuing care.

 How Done treats ADHD

-To start ADHD treatment on Done, you’ll complete a 6-question assessment on donefirst.com.
+To start attention deficit treatment on Done, you’ll complete the aforementioned 6-question assessment on donefirst.com.
 It should only take one minute, which is much speedier than the initial questionnaire on Ahead.
 The Done assessment determines whether you’re likely to receive an ADHD diagnosis.
 If so, you’ll move onto the next step: booking an online or in-person appointment with a licensed health practitioner.

 With Done, you can likely get an appointment scheduled within a week of taking the assessment.
 Then, after going to your appointment, you’ll get free medication delivery and continuous care from your provider to adjust your treatment plan as needed.
 If you book an initial online appointment with Done, it will last for just 25 minutes.